martnst/blog.martn.st/_posts/2016-08-08-an-idea-for-a-stuff-database-app-with-minimalism-in-mind.md

 - marked as donated (including what organisation to)
 - marked as trashed

-Just mentioning it for the sake of completion: There should also be an optoin to actually delete items without marking a removal type e.g. for deleting test or accidental entries.
+Just mentioning it for the sake of completion: There should also be an option to actually delete items without marking a removal type e.g. for deleting test or accidental entries.

 <a name="reporting">
 ## Reporting